Issuer and Venafi Control Plane¶

 What's next¶

-Once your Firefly instances are deployed, you can use the Issuer Certificate page to see an inventory of all certificates that have been issued by a Firefly instance.
+Once your Issuer instances are deployed, you can use the Issuer Certificate page to see an inventory of all certificates that have been issued by an Issuer instance.

-For help while using the Firefly user interface, click the "What can I do here?" link found on each page to launch the related Quick Help.
+For help while using the Issuer user interface, click the "What can I do here?" link found on each page to launch the related Quick Help.